Fhilb/RescueLaneClipper/README.md

 - run the program: `python main.py`
   - You should see some output: "Warming up YOLO Model...
 Warm-up finished!"

+> [!NOTE]
+> As this project is actively being developed, currently it does not yet accept a webcams livestream!
+It uses example videos like [this one](https://www.youtube.com/watch?v=M6Rtz2CiY2c).
+> The video can be downloaded via 3D YouTube Downloader and is expected to be under the path "./tests/insideView.mp4".

 ## Whitelisting
 It might be useful to have certain number plates ignored by the system, for example other rescue vehicles.
 Therefore, a whitelist.txt file can be created in the main project folder.
 Each line inside this file is one number plate.